CHAMATHSARA-KDU/Supplier-Intelligence-Agent--/README.md

-# Supplier-Intelligence-Agent--
+# Supplier Intelligence-Agent
  Overview
 The Supplier Intelligence Agent is a fully autonomous AI system that eliminates manual supplier due diligence in supply chain management.
-What traditionally takes procurement teams 2–3 weeks of manual research, this agent completes in under 60 seconds — automatically.
+What traditionally takes procurement teams 2–3 weeks of manual research, this agent completes in under 60 seconds automatically.
 Given a single supplier name, the agent independently researches reputation, financial health, geo-political risks, and delivery performance using live web intelligence.
 It then scores the supplier, generates a professional PDF report, and emails it to the procurement manager — all without any human intervention.

  The Business Problem
-Before signing any supplier contract, companies must conduct due diligence — a thorough background investigation covering:
+Before signing any supplier contract, companies must conduct due diligence  a thorough background investigation covering:

 Is the supplier reputable?
 Any complaints, scandals, or quality issues?
 Are they financially stable?
 Any bankruptcy or insolvency risks?